Saylrman64/OpenRedmine/OpenRedmine/src/main/res/raw/store.md

 * VIBRATE - notify with vibrate on tap the list item

 Reports:
-If you detect the crash, bless us by the report via twitter, github, reviews with 1 star.
+If you detect the crash, please report via twitter, github, or email.

 Note:
 * This app is open source(GPL exclude libraries), you can contribute.
 * You can translate your language via https://www.transifex.com/projects/p/openredmine/ . (language: translator names)
-* Notice via https://github.com/indication/OpenRedmine or twitter @OpenRedmine if you feel something good or bad.
+* Inform us via https://github.com/Saylrman64/This-Is-GTTNL if you have issues or bugs.
-* Beta would be released on https://play.google.com/apps/testing/jp.redmine.redmineclient .